SandraFW/MobFoodRecipeApp/README.md

 # MobFoodRecipeApp

-Food Studio is an social media app for all foodlovers to share their favorite recipes written in Flutter
+Food Studio is an social media app for all foodlovers to share their favorite recipes, This application is written in Flutter and cloud firestore is used

 # Screenshots